 Hummingbirds, butterflies and other insects cross-pollinate the showy flowers of the Spotted Jewelweed as they collect nectar.
 Caterpillars of various moths feed on the foliage, as do the White-Tail Deer.
 The large seeds are eaten by various gamebirds and woodland rodents.

-Because of its aggressive nature, jewelweed “is one of the few native North American plants that has been shown to compete successfully against Garlic Mustard (Alliaria petiolata), which is a non-native invasive weed that threatens many eastern North American forests.”
+Although an annual, because of its aggressive nature, jewelweed “is one of the few native North American plants that has been shown to compete successfully against Garlic Mustard (Alliaria petiolata), which is a non-native invasive weed that threatens many eastern North American forests.”
 (USDA Forest Service)

 “Jewelweed is a widespread and common plant that occurs in moist, semi-shady areas throughout northern and eastern North America.
 It often forms dense, pure stands in floodplain forests and around the forested edges of marshes and bogs.
 Jewelweed also colonizes disturbed habitats such as ditches and road cuts.”
 (USDA Forest Service) And this year it has gone overboard because of the wet weather.
 I have jewelweed inside my fenced-in pool area and around the outside, around my deck, along the edges of my wet mesic prairie area, in my woodland and around our shrub gardens.
 It’s everywhere!